nortmas/react-native-expo/README.md

-# create-react-app docker image.
+# react-native-expo docker image.

-Creates a react application by means of `create-react-app` tool and calls yarn start after.
+Creates a react native expo application and calls npm start after.
-If the application exists it just calls yarn start.
+If the application exists it just calls npm start.

 ## How to use.
 1) Go to your project directory.